valarao/cadviz-equities-screener/README.md

 ## About Cadviz

-Cadviz is a React app to screen Canadian equities for investment analysis using Python for JSON file parsing and JavaScript for database communication.
-Every so often, our MongoDB database stores and updates valuation and performancemetrics on 791 TSX-listed Canadian equities for further screening.
+Cadviz is a web app to screen Canadian equities for investment analysis.

+We use Python for JSON file parsing and React for the user interface.
+Every so often, our MongoDB database updates valuation and performance metrics on 791 TSX-listed Canadian equities for further screening.

 ### Our Story